-Since decades, millions batteries of all sizes, chemical compositions (lead acid, nickel cadmium, nickel metal hydride, mercury, lithium ion/, …) have been produced for a variety of purposes in industrialized countries and consumed in developing and emerging countries: Flashlights, radios, small motorcycles, cars and trucks, electricity storage for remote areas and since the beginning of the new millennium also increasingly batteries for solar systems, mini grids for power supply.
+Millions of batteries of all sizes, chemical compositions (lead acid, nickel cadmium, nickel metal hydride, mercury, lithium ion/, …) have been produced for a variety of purposes in industrialized countries and many of them were consumed in developing and emerging countries: in flashlights, radios, small motorcycles, cars and trucks, electricity storage for remote areas.
+Since 20 years batteries for solar systems and mini power grids also need batteries as buffers.

 Lead-acid batteries, mainly from automobiles, pose a significant threat to the health of children and adults.
 Lead is widely dispersed by the emptying the acid from the batteries into the environment and melting the lead from the batteries, often in open fires, but always without any air filters.